raganwald/raganwald.github.com/index.md

 - In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
 I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.[^mumps]<br/><br/>
 - As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].[^more]<br/><br/>
 - In 2015, I was hired as the Principal Engineer for Incident Management.
 I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
 I wrote prototypes for features such as [recent changes].

-[^tableau]: I was a one-person ISV, doing everything writing Tableau's [manuals] to marketing the product at tradeshows (Guy Kawasaki very generously posed for a [picture][reg-at-macworld] with me at MacWorld Boston).
-[^mumps]: Ask me about [MUMPS] and JDBC.
-[^GitHub]: At GitHub, my most visible achievement was launching the [rich prose diffs] feature during a Superbowl.
-[^more]: I've written commercial software using Turbo Pascal, Lightspeed C, NewtonScript, C++, HyperCard, Fourth Dimension, Excel, Hypercard, Filemaker, C++, Java, Ruby, JavaScript, WebObjects, MUMPS, CoffeeScript, Backbone, Ember, React, and TypeScript; I've written commercial software on MP/M, Windows, MacintoshOS, NewtonOS, Unix, and for the last two decades, the Open Web.

 [ING]: https://www.ing.com/Newsroom/News/Press-releases/PROld/ING-to-sell-ING-Direct-USA-to-Capital-One.htm
 [MUMPS]: https://en.wikipedia.org/wiki/MUMPS